YouTube Video Description

 Use Related Keywords

 Sprinkle related keywords into your video description.
-This gives YouTube more detailed information about your video.
-Also, including related keywords in your description can help you rank for those terms.
+This gives YouTube extra information about your video.
+Also, including related keywords in your description can help you rank for those terms in YouTube and Google search.

 For example, let’s say your target keyword is “how to use Photoshop”.